Public-Health-Scotland/resources/Using git locally.md

 - Merge conflicts occur when git cannot merge the same line from one branch into another.
 We won't cover merge conflicts in detail here, and they are unlikely to occur if you are working by yourself, but be aware that they can happen.
 If a merge conflict does occur then git will open the Git Bash Editor where you can resolve the conflict by chosing what code should be merged.
 This editor can be hard to exit so [this blog post](https://code.likeagirl.io/help-i-was-using-git-to-commit-some-code-and-now-the-window-has-changed-and-i-dont-know-what-s-9348a27e145b) may be helpful (the editor can open in other circumstances, such as if you are editing a commit message, so this is a handy link to favourite!).
 - It is possible to have multiple branches for fixing multiple features or working on different parts of your project, but be aware that this may increase the chance of a merge conflict.

 If you need help using git then there are a number of links to helpful online resources below.
-Please also feel free to get in touch with the Transforming Publishing team (nss.isdtransformingpublishing@nhs.net) if you have any questions.
+Please also feel free to get in touch with the Transforming Publishing team (phs.transformingpublishing@phs.scot) if you have any questions.

 # Further resources